 Once you've done that, it's time to craft those ideas into a heartfelt and entertaining toast.

-Start off by introducing yourself, as not everyone in the room will know who you are.
+Start by introducing yourself, as not everyone in the room will know who you are.
 You might say "Excuse me, everyone, if I could have your attention.
 I'd like to take a few moments to say a few words about our bride and groom.
-I'm John, Patrick's best man, and longtime good friend."
+I'm John, Patrick's best man, and a longtime good friend."

 To get people's attention, you might say a quick joke or a quote about marriage.
 Before you get too far into your speech, you should thank the host and say something like, "We're all delighted to be here today on this joyous occasion."

 This is where the notes you wrote down before will come in handy.
 Tell a funny story about the bride and/or groom (that's funny, not humiliating!), give your thoughts on love and marriage, tell the story of how they met or talk about how you've seen them grow throughout their relationship.

 While you may know the groom better, try to make your toast balanced by speaking about each of them.
 Try not to talk too long as nobody wants to hear you ramble, but do give some interesting details.
 At all costs, avoid ex-girlfriend stories and keep it rated PG for kids and grandmothers in the room.

 If you are sincere about what you are saying and your words come from the heart, it's hard to go wrong.